 Education Solutions Utilizing Information and Communications Technologies (ICT)

-Yamaha Corporation is acknowledging the advance of ICT and is proposing new means of learning in the classroom.
+Seeing the movement of ICT, Yamaha Corporation is proposing new means of learning in the classroom.

 Music Education Solutions Utilizing ICT Smart Education System

-The first SES digital classroom teaching materials—VOCALOID for Education, Guitar Class, and Koto (a traditional Japanese musical instrument) Class—were launched in February 2017.
-Primarily aimed at elementary and junior high school students, the material is a content package covering how to lead the class following the course curriculum guidelines, cautionary tips to keep in mind when teaching, and videos of foundational knowledge needed for performance.
+In February 2017, the Company released VOCALOID for Education, Guitar Class, and Koto (a traditional Japanese musical instrument).
+Following this, in fiscal 2018, the Company launched Alto Recorder Class and Chorus Practice.
+Primarily aimed at elementary and junior high school students, these materials are content packages covering how to lead the class following the course curriculum guidelines, cautionary tips to keep in mind when teaching, and videos of foundational knowledge needed for performance.
 Teaching class while following this system helps foster students' imaginative and theoretical skills.
-Additionally, teachers leading guitar or koto class for the first time can do so in an efficient manner.

 Distance Learning Using a Web Conference System